A Primer on GA Probate Court

 - Paying all legitimate debts and taxes on behalf of the estate

 - Distributing remaining assets according to the terms of the will or Georgia state law

-The Law Office of Paul Black L.L.C. can help explain the duties of a personal representative and offer additional counsel.
+The Law Office of Paul Black L.L.C. can explain the duties of a personal representative and offer additional counsel and services.